The Man Behind the Red Hood!: Plot summary

 Batman and Robin have been asked by Dean Chalmers, head of Gotham University, to volunteer as teachers for his criminology class.
 Batman agrees.

-Over the course of a month, Batman teaches the students many things and decides that they are ready for a real case—that of "The Red Hood".
+Over the course of a month, Batman teaches the students many things and decides that they are ready for a real case—that of the "Red Hood".
 Batman gives the students clues about the mysterious burglar's crimes and encounters with Batman.

 The students discover that the Red Hood decided to steal one million dollars from the Monarch Playing Card Company, but was thought to have been killed after jumping into a basin of the company's chemicals following a confrontation with Batman.

 The Red Hood hears of the re-opening of the case and attacks the school.
 Finally, when Batman unmasks him, the Red Hood turns out to be the school gardener.
 Batman questions him and finds out that the school gardener had captured the real Red Hood and left him locked inside a tool shed.
-He decided to commit crimes and frame the Red Hood.
+He decided to commit crimes and frame the real Red Hood.

-Batman, Robin and the students discover that the "Red Hood" is in fact their old nemesis, the Joker.
+Batman, Robin and the students discover that the "Red Hood" is in fact Batman's old nemesis, the Joker.
 The Joker explains that years ago, he was a lab worker who decided to steal from the Monarch Playing Card Company.
 After being thwarted by Batman, however, he jumped into the chemical waste to escape.
 He survived, but was left with his trademark green hair, chalk white skin, and red lips.
 Driven insane by the accident, he dedicated his life to getting revenge on Batman.